Skip to Main Content

 Areas impacted by Tropical Storm Tammy had more than 4,100 paid losses totaling nearly $45 million with an average amount paid of more than $10,800.

 Areas impacted by Hurricane Wilma had more than 9,600 paid losses totaling over $365 million with an average amount paid of $38,000.

 Areas impacted by Hurricane Dennis had more than 3,800 paid losses totaling nearly $120 million with an average amount paid of more than $31,000.

 Inland Flooding: Did you know

-Inland flooding is the most deadly result of a hurricane..
+In the last 30 years, inland flooding has become the most deadly result of a hurricane.

 A tropical storm can produce more rainfall than a Category 5 hurricane.
-For example, Tropical Storm Allison dropped over 30 inches of rain as it passed over Houston, TX in 2001..
-A slow moving or stalled tropical storm can produce considerably more rainfall in a given area than a fast moving intense hurricane.
-As all hurricanes weaken to tropical storms and move inland, the threat of torrential rains over large areas intensify the risks of flooding for inland communities and states.
+For example, Tropical Storm Allison dropped more than 30 inches of rain as it passed over Houston, TX, in 2001.
+A slow-moving or stalled tropical storm can produce considerably more rainfall in a given area than a fast-moving intense hurricane.
+As all hurricanes weaken to tropical storms and move inland, the threat of torrential rains over large areas intensifies the risks of flooding for inland communities and states.

 Inland flooding can occur almost immediately and even a small amount of flooding can cause significant risk and damage.
 As tropical storms move inland, rainfall dumped in short timeframes can result in flash flooding that can last up to a week or more.
 Just six inches of moving water can sweep a person off his or her feet, and only a few inches of water can cause thousands of dollars of damage to homes and businesses.